AR in medical billing: What you need to know

 What makes AR in medical billing worrisome is that it often leads to late payments and the increasing amount owed by the insured to the insurers and the latter to the providers.

-Moreover, the increasing responsibility is being shoved onto the shoulders of the patients rather than the insurance companies.
 It increases the risk of the providers not getting paid.
 In most cases, only one-fifth of what patients owe is paid.

 For healthcare providers, these outstanding debts can often lead to limited cash flows, bankruptcy, and the lack of capability to pay for operating expenses.